 *Component prices fluctuate daily.
-Click here for current pricing.
+Click here to check current pricing.

 The list above is our choice for the best gaming PC builder under $700.
 However, there are different routes you can go with this build.
 And, in fact, at the time of writing this guide, the list of parts in this build actually come in quite a bit lower than $700.
 So, there is flexibility in what you can do with this build and how you can maximize your budget.
 We’ll discuss all of the other options you have for this build below, as well as what kind of performance you can expect, how to avoid the high cost of buying Windows, and what upgrade paths this system will offer you.

-With an RX 580 8GB graphics card and an Intel Core i3-8100, this system will deliver optimal performance in most games on a 1080P monitor:
+With an RTX 2060 graphics card and an Intel Core i5-12400F this system will deliver optimal performance in most games on a 1080P monitor:

-- For less-demanding games like Fortnite, Team Fortress 2, League of Legends, expect ~100+ frames per second on max settings on a 1080P monitor
+- For less-demanding games like Fortnite, Rocket League, League of Legends, expect ~100+ frames per second on max settings on a 1080P monitor

-- For more demanding games like PUBG, Middle Earth: Shadow of War, GTA V, The Witcher 3, etc. expect ~60+ FPS on max settings on a 1080P monitor
+- For more demanding games like Elden Ring, Halo Infinite, Tom Raider, God of War, etc. expect ~70+ FPS on high settings on a 1080P monitor

-At the time of writing this guide, this build actually comes in at a price that is closer to ~$650, than it does to $700.
-So, you can either keep that extra money, or you can upgrade other components in this build.
+In some instances, this build actually comes in at a price that is under $700.
+If that’s the case for you at the time you read this guide, you can either keep that extra money, or you can upgrade other components in this build.

-Ultimately, though, prices do often fluctuate on any given day and so it is very possible that when you go to read this guide that the total price is actually closer to $700.
+Ultimately, though, prices do often fluctuate on any given day and so it is very possible that when you go to read this guide that the total price is actually closer to (or even over) $700.

 First, you could install a free Linux-based operating system.
 You won’t be able to play certain games that aren’t compatible with Linux, but you will save $100.

-Second, you could buy a Windows 10 key from a third party marketplace for ~$30.
-I’ve had good success purchasing Windows keys from Kinguin.net in the past, but there is definitely some risk involved in purchasing a Windows license from a third party source, as it is not technically a method of purchasing Windows that is approved by Microsoft.
+Second, you could buy a Windows 11 key from a third party marketplace for ~$30.
+I’ve had good success purchasing Windows keys from Kinguin.net and G2A.com in the past, but there is definitely some risk involved in purchasing a Windows license from a third party source, as it is not technically a method of purchasing Windows that is approved by Microsoft.

-The cool thing about this $700 gaming computer build is that, if your main goal is to play games on higher settings on a budget 1080P monitor, you won’t need to upgrade its core components (CPU and GPU) for a long time.
+The cool thing about this $700 gaming computer build is that, if your main goal is to play games on higher settings on a 1080P monitor, you won’t need to upgrade its graphics card for a long time.